 Graham School of Management

 The Graham School of Management accepts graduate applications on a rolling basis.
-The second spring start term begins the week of March 26, 2014.
+The first fall start term begins the week of August 25, 2014.
 Submit your application today!

 - A completed application.

 - Personal statement.
 In approximately 200 words (1) explain your reasons for choosing Saint Xavier University to pursue a Graduate Degree in the Graham School of Management and (2) describe any personal accomplishment that qualifies you as a candidate for admission.